VegaDeftwing/OpGuidesHugoSrc/content/Music/m2-sources.md

 Serum is pretty expensive though, so you may want to check out [VITAL](https://vital.audio) (which TBH I think is a bit better anyway)

 There are of course, many, many other Wavetable synths out there, but I can't mention all of them.
-If you do want to check out more though, I recomend looking into [Phase Plant (VST)](https://kilohearts.com/products/phase_plant), [Argon8 (Standalone Synth)](https://www.modalelectronics.com/argon8/), [Piston Honda MKⅢ (Eurorack)](https://www.perfectcircuit.com/harvestman-piston-honda-mk3.html), Plaits & Braids (Eurorack or [VCV](https://library.vcvrack.com/Atelier/AtelierPalette)), Cursus Iteritas ([Eurorack](https://www.perfectcircuit.com/noise-eng-cursus-iteritas-black.html) or [Reason](https://www.reasonstudios.com/shop/rack-extension/cursus-iteritas-vereor/)), and the [Hydrasynth (Desktop)](https://www.perfectcircuit.com/asm-hydrasynth-desktop.html).
+If you do want to check out more though, I recommend looking into [Phase Plant (VST)](https://kilohearts.com/products/phase_plant), [Argon8 (Standalone Synth)](https://www.modalelectronics.com/argon8/), [Piston Honda MKⅢ (Eurorack)](https://www.perfectcircuit.com/harvestman-piston-honda-mk3.html), Plaits & Braids (Eurorack or [VCV](https://library.vcvrack.com/Atelier/AtelierPalette)), Cursus Iteritas ([Eurorack](https://www.perfectcircuit.com/noise-eng-cursus-iteritas-black.html) or [Reason](https://www.reasonstudios.com/shop/rack-extension/cursus-iteritas-vereor/)), and the [Hydrasynth (Desktop)](https://www.perfectcircuit.com/asm-hydrasynth-desktop.html).

 The Spherical Wavetable Navigator from 4MS is too cool to not link a video too as well: